 I have seen reporting done many ways.
 In some cases too little, while others too much.
 Having a balance to be able to build a strategy is important, as it impacts the value you can extract from what you have collected.
 Bottom line is to target what is important to your business; just because you can measure something doesn’t mean you should.

 Make sure that you deliver on what you promise.
 You may have some established expectations regarding service delivery, whether formal or implied.
 Make sure you are setting yourselves up to be able to follow through with these.
 One of the biggest reasons people fail to deliver on this is because they take on more than they can handle, under the assumption that it is what their business wants or needs.
+So start simple and build on your success.

 Many people will tell you that improving customer service is a process that will really never reach an end.
 The key is to create a continuous improvement plan; enlist help from outside your team if you need to get another perspective on how to improve the service you provide.